Rian-D/House-Prices-Kaggle-Competition/README.md

-# House Prices: Advanced Regression Techniques
+# House Prices Prediction

 A machine learning solution for the Kaggle House Prices competition using XGBoost and hyperparameter optimisation.

 ## 🏆 Competition Overview

-This project tackles the [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) Kaggle competition.
+This project tackles the [House Prices Competition](https://www.kaggle.com/competitions/home-data-for-ml-course/overview) Kaggle competition.
 The goal is to predict house sale prices in Ames, Iowa based on 79 explanatory variables describing various aspects of residential homes.

 **Evaluation Metric:** Mean Absolute Error (MAE)